Chou Farci, French Stuffed Cabbage

 There is something about good things stuffed into other good things that comforts me.
 Stuffed cabbage is high on that list.

 Nearly all my favorite comfort foods, foods I crave when I am tired, emotionally, mentally or physically, involve some sort of culinary parcel of love.
 Ravioli, tamales, pierogis, pasties.
-And, yes, these stuffed cabbages.
+And, yes, these cabbage rolls.

 Stuffed cabbage is normally thought of as an Eastern European/Slavic thing, and it is that.
 But the French also stuff cabbages, as I am sure so too do the Germans, Italians and probably everyone else who eats cabbages.
 It just seems like the thing to do with those big outer leaves.

 The tomato sauce is rather odd.
 It starts normally, with some fat, onions, carrots and garlic, white wine and obviously tomatoes.
 But it has a peeled apple pureed into it at the end, which seems wrong but actually adds a light sweetness to the zippy tomatoes.
 Whoever came up with the idea was on to something.

-Of course if you don’t happen to have ground duck lying around, you can make these stuffed cabbages with any ground meat.
+Of course if you don’t happen to have ground duck lying around, this stuffed cabbage recipe works with any ground meat.
 If you are a vegetarian, use chopped mushrooms instead, and skip the bacon.
 The rolls are full of flavor, tender, and, most importantly, comforting in cold winter or tough times.

-Once made, stuffed cabbage keeps in the fridge for a few days quite well.
+Once made, these will keep in the fridge for a few days quite well.

 - 1 large or 2 regular heads of cabbage